-Now up until this year I have seen very few Redpoll locally, and only ever ones and twos flying over, this year I have seen way more, and today I was privy to 11 Redpoll all in one close tree, a fantastic sight to see.
+Now up until this year I have seen very few Redpoll locally, and only ever ones and twos flying over.
+This year I have seen way more.
+Today I was privy to 11 Redpoll!
+All in one close tree, a fantastic sight to see.

 While I walked, the light rain, fell steadily, misting my binoculars, but not dampening my spirits, over the farm pits I could hear the computer game sounds of the odd displaying Lapwings and the quiet piping of a lone Redshank, a party of three Common Snipe suddenly burst from the weeds and flew round in circles grunting, before dropping back, their cryptic colours camouflaging them the second they landed.
 Above them a Green Sandpiper flew from the eastern pools across the expanse of water, disappearing near the working contractors at the west edge.